LearningGITTELUGU/LearningGit/README.md

 # LearningGit
-This is my project in GIT
+This is my project in GIT and be focused and learn